 Another method for pre-treating fruit is by syrup blanching, which means simmering the cut fruit in a syrup of 1 cup (240 ml.) sugar, 1 cup (240 ml.) corn syrup, and 2 cups (480 ml.) water for 10 minutes.
 Remove the concoction from the heat and allow the fruit to sit in the syrup for an additional 30 minutes before rinsing it and laying it on dryer trays.
 This method will result in sweeter, stickier, candy-like dried fruit.
 There are also other methods to pre-treat fruit before drying that can be found in a quick search of the internet.

 How to Dry Fruit at Home

 There are several ways of drying garden fruits and vegetables:

-Put the trays in the preheated dehydrator and leave them for one hour, at which point, reduce the temperature to 135-140 F. (57-60 C.) to finish drying.
-Drying time will vary depending upon the dehydrator, the thickness of the fruit and its water content.
+Put the trays in the preheated dehydrator and leave them for one hour, at which point, reduce the temperature to 135 to 140 degrees F. (57-60 C.) to finish drying.
+Drying time will vary depending upon the dehydrator, the thickness of the fruit, and its water content.

 For oven drying, place the fruit or vegetables on a tray in a single layer.
-Put them in a preheated oven at 140-150 F. (60-66 C.) for 30 minutes.
+Put them in a preheated oven at 140 to 150 degrees F. (60-66 C.) for 30 minutes.
 Open the oven door a bit to allow the excess moisture to escape.
 After 30 minutes, stir the food around and check to see how it is drying.
-Drying can take anywhere from 4-8 hours depending upon the thickness of the slices and water content.
+Drying can take anywhere from four to eight hours depending upon the thickness of the slices and water content.